Tariqul911/DORA-AI-Companion/README.md

-# DORA – A soft-spoken AI-powered reminder and emotional productivity AI Assistant for iOS.
+# DORA – A Soft-Spoken AI Assistant for Emotional Productivity & Reminders